 Their fur also doesn’t mat, and it’s easy to brush it.
-That’s why Exotic cats are often called the “Lazy Man’s Persian.”
+That’s why Exotic cats are often called the “Lazy Man’s Persians.”

 However, Exotic cats have pushed-in faces and are prone to tearing.
 As such, you have to wash their faces regularly to prevent stains.